atlantistechnology/sdt/README.md

 ## JSON

-TODO.
-JSON is supported by the internal Go library `json` which will perform canonicalized mashalling.
+JSON is supported by the bundled tool `jsonformat`, which uses the internal Go library `json` to canonicalized documents.
+The much more sophisticated, and commonly installed third-party tool `jq` may also be used, and is illustrated within the sample `.sdt.toml`.

 ## Golang